DOH Reports 5 New Cases of COVID-19 Overnight

 - Out-of-State Diagnoses: 12

-To date, 91 people have been hospitalized as a result of COVID-19 infection, while 17 have died.
-A total of 629 individuals have been released from isolation and are considered recovered.
+To date, 95 people have been hospitalized as a result of COVID-19 infection, while 17 people have died.
+As of noon Wednesday, a total of 639 individuals have been released from isolation and are considered recovered.